meshery/meshery/docs/pages/project/contributing/contributing-models.md

 ### Generating Models does not require Meshery Server

 Model and Component generation logic is MeshKit. `mesheryctl` and Meshery Server both utilize MeshKit’s libraries for ongoing programmatic generation of models and components.
+For adding a model, the link to the CRDs for the specific model needs to be added to the Meshery Integration Spreadsheet.
+On adding the link to the Meshery Integration Spreadsheet, the model generator automatically registers the specific model with Meshery.